By Chris King •

-La Palma volcano lava stream continues on its path of destruction
+Lava from La Palma volcano continues its destruction.

 The Canary Islands Volcanic Emergency Plan, Pevolca, is today, Saturday, October 30, monitoring a stream of lava from the Cumbre Vieja volcano that has split into two tongues.
 One of these tongues, of greatest concern, is that headed towards the southwest of the island of La Palma.